 Cooking Pasta and Making Sauce

-- Once the pasta pot is boiling, add spaghetti.
+- Once the pasta pot is boiling, add spaghetti and cook according to the package directions.

 - Stir the noodles in the beginning part of the cooking to facilitate them getting pliable enough to drop into the water all the way, and keep it from sticking to itself.